yakantika/Agro-Advisor/README.md

-# agroadvisor
+# AgroAdvisor

 ## Description
-agroadvisor is a smart crop recommendation system that uses the Naive Bayes Algorithm to suggest crops based on various factors.
+AgroAdvisor is a smart crop recommendation system that uses the Naive Bayes Algorithm to suggest crops based on various factors.
 It also features yield prediction and weather forecasting to assist farmers in making informed decisions.

 ## Table of Contents
 - [Installation](#installation)